IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ### Messaging Service Provider Setting

-Configure what you underlying message broker is, the supported options are:
+Configure what your underlying message broker is, the supported options are:

 * In Memory
 * Rabbit MQ